 Step 4: Create scheduled tasks

-A scheduled task is a predefined task that executes a specific scaling rule at a set time point.
+A scheduled task is a predefined task that executes a scaling rule at a specified time.

-On the details page of the scaling group, click the Scaling Rules and Event-triggered Tasks tab.
-Then, click the Scheduled Tasks tab.
+On the scaling group details page, click the Scaling Rules and Event-triggered Tasks tab, and then click the Scheduled Tasks tab.

-Click Create Scheduled Task, configure parameters based on your business requirements, and then click OK.
+Click Create Scheduled Task, configure the task, and then click OK.

 Parameter